ahrchen/digital-garden-knowselfdaily/_notes/VisionOS/Ten Steps Overview of VisionOS By Apple/Getting Started VisionOS/Getting Started VisionOS.md

 ---
-title: Getting Started VisionOS
+title: Getting Started visionOS
 ---

-### Getting Started VisionOS
+### Getting Started visionOS

 Apple recommends the four videos below.
 It should help you make sense of the fundamentals that make up a spatial computing, windows, volumes, and spaces.
 Design with depth, scale, and immersion.
 Explore tools like Xcode and Reality Composer Pro.
 Making accessible spatial experience.